It's Leo Season! Shake Off That Inhibition & Step Into Your Power

 The core theme of Leo season is to love oneself unconditionally.
 Stepping into our power may be challenging for some but it will be enlightening as the month progresses.
 The days of being a wallflower and voiceless member of the pack are over — this is our time to shine as bright as the sun and step into the limelight.
 It’s our turn to be the main character in our lives and launch challenging projects, relationships or any critical endeavors we are working on.
 Don’t be shy about posting a thirst trap on social media; radiate positive comments.
 This is our time to glow up.
 Let the confidence and positivity in.

-This year, Leo season is going to be chaotic.
-If you're longing to have a “brat” summer, you're in luck.
-Mercury's planetary moonwalk commences in Virgo on August 5 and dips back to Leo on August 14.
-Fortunately, Mercury retrograde ends on August 28.
-But the drama it'll bring from miscommunication could leave scars if we lean into the theatrics and don't deal with issues sympathetically.
+This year, Leo Season is going to be chaotic.
+If you’re longing to have a “brat” summer, you’re in luck.
+Mercury's planetary moonwalk commences in Virgo on 5th August and dips back to Leo on 14th August.
+Fortunately, Mercury retrograde ends on 28th August.
+But the drama it’ll bring from miscommunication could leave scars if we lean into the theatrics and don’t deal with issues sympathetically.
 Embracing the higher vibration of the zodiac sign, which includes generosity, kindness and purity of heart, we’ll be able to excel in all we do.

 AdvertisementADVERTISEMENT

-August 19’s blue moon in Aquarius occurs the same day as the tense aspect between Jupiter in Gemini and Saturn retrograde in Pisces occurs.
+The blue moon in Aquarius on 19th August occurs the same day as the tense aspect between Jupiter in Gemini and Saturn retrograde in Pisces occurs.
 Frustrations will escalate due to the uncertainty surrounding our future.
 The best way to deal with the fraught energy is to do grounding work to find our place in the world without overthinking and going to emotional extremes.

 Important Astrological Dates In Leo Season